edulify/play-geolocation-module.edulify.com/README.md

 This is a play module for IP based geolocation.

-Currently, the module is using the [freegeoip](http://freegeoip.net/) service to retrieve the IP data.
+Currently, the module supports use of one of the following service to retrieve the IP data:
+* [Freegeoip](http://freegeoip.net/) - Free web service for retrieve IP data
+* [Maxind GeoIP Country Web Service](https://www.maxmind.com/en/country) - Web service that retrieve the country of the given IP, with reliability of 99.98%

 ## Configuring